Home Remedies for Ants in the House

 Yes, white vinegar is effective at keeping ants away thanks to its strong odour, which disrupts their pheromones and disorients them.

-Focus on our Naturopathic editor, Stéphanie Catrysse
+Spotlight on our naturopathic writer, Stéphanie Catrysse

-Stéphanie Catrysse is a naturopath (certified by the FENA), a wellness massage and lymphatic drainage practitioner, and a personal development consultant.Â
+Stéphanie Catrysse is a naturopath (certified by the FENA), a wellness massage and lymphatic drainage practitioner, and a personal development coach.

 Passionate about alternative medicine, she practices a holistic approach to health.